Rep. Buck to Newsmax: Left Censorship 'Attacking Conservative Speech'

-Rep. Ken Buck, R-Colo., told Newsmax Monday that the left is using its pull with companies like AT&T, DirecTV, Apple and Google, to "attack" free speech.
+Rep. Ken Buck, R-Colo., told Newsmax on Monday that the left is using its pull with companies like AT&T, DirecTV, Apple, and Google to "attack" free speech.

 The satellite television provider, owned by AT&T, removed the conservative news channel from its service last week, denying its 13 million subscribers access to the channel.